quantalogic/quantalogic/docs/articles/how_to_create_a_db_analyst.md

-# 🚀 24-Hour AI Engineering Mastery: building an SQL AI Agent in less than 24 hours... with Quantalogic
+# 🚀 24-Hour AI Engineering Mastery: building a SQL AI Agent in less than 24 hours... with Quantalogic

 >  **How Elite Engineers Build AI powered SQL Query Agents with Quantalogic....
 (While Others Stay Stuck) .... 💡**